What is stainless steel?

 Stainless steel is iron alloys with a minimum of 10.5% chromium content, other alloying elements are added to enhance their structure and properties such as formability, strength and cryogenic toughness, used for corrosion or oxidation resistant applications, main elements added such as:

-In the process of smelting stainless steel, various addition of alloy elements in stainless steel are enable to improve performance in strength and corrosion resistance.
+In the process of smelting stainless steel, various addition of chemical elements in stainless steel are enable to improve performance in strength and corrosion resistance.

 How Stainless Steel is made

 Stainless steel has a long history, manufacturing technology is varied to get high quality material, and reduce cost.

 According to grades and raw material to use different refine technologies, main raw material include scrap, iron melt, Chromium ore, Nickel ore alloy and so on.

 Different grades have different raw material with proper temperature, firstly, melting relative material into furnace to form molten and fluid mixture, secondly, reducing carbon content to proper composition improve steel properties, as we discuss above, AOD and VOD are for removing carbon content process, thirdly, balancing relative alloys with exact temperature finally create stainless steel.